Wardell (band): History

 Sasha and Theo Spielberg are siblings and children of director Steven Spielberg and actress Kate Capshaw.
-Theo's adoptive father is Jewish, and his adoptive mother is a convert to Judaism; both are Sasha's biological parents.

 They performed together as kids in puppet shows and cover bands but only began their band in earnest in 2010, with live shows starting in 2012.
 They started collaborating in college, when Theo asked Sasha to sing over a chord progression he had been working on, which became the song "Opossum" and was named an NPR Song of the Day in late 2011.
 Sasha has said the duo created the song quickly, "like, in an hour".
 The song brought the band national exposure and led to their signing with Roc Nation.

 The band played at South by Southwest in March 2013 and released their Brother/Sister EP in the summer.
 Their album Love/Idleness was released on February 10, 2015 on their own label.
 Its first track, "Funny Thing", was initially released in November 2014.

 The band's name, Wardell, is Theo's middle name and their mother's nickname.
 Sasha is the band's vocalist and Theo plays guitar, drums, piano, and other instruments.
 The duo were influenced by The Strokes' Is This It, Christina Aguilera's Stripped, and Janis Joplin's Pearl.
 The band is planning a full-length album.